Communities developing resources and competencies for using their languages

 Hansen (far left) and Pike (far right) with Mazatec friends

 The third session of the Summer Institute of Linguistics offers linguistics training to the largest group of students yet.
-Participants notable for the contributions they would one day make to the field of linguistics and translation research include Ken Pike, Eunice Pike and Eugene Nida.
+Participants Ken Pike, Eunice Pike and Eugene Nida will become known for their contributions to the disciplines of linguistics and translation.

 Staff and students of the 1936 Summer Institute of Linguistics (from back, left to right): Joe Chicol, Eugene Nida, Kenneth Pike, Walter Miller, Robert Smallwood, Jake Johnson, Eunice Pike, Ethel May Squire, Elvira Townsend, Cameron Townsend, Mr. and Mrs. John Twentyman, Grace Armstrong, Florence Hansen (Not pictured: Joe McCullough, Roland Davies, Landis Christansen, Wilfred Morris)

-By 1940, thirty-six language workers associated with the Summer Institute of Linguistics are studying eighteen Mexican languages.
+By 1940, thirty-six language workers with the Summer Institute of Linguistics are studying eighteen Mexican languages.

-In 1941 the number rises to forty-nine workers in nineteen locations and the first SIL Conference is held in Tetelcingo, Mexico.
+In 1941, the number rises to forty-nine workers in nineteen locations.
+SIL holds its first conference in Tetelcingo, Mexico.

 Mariana Slocum (right) learns the Tzeltal language from a member of the community.